 - 5.3.1 Resident involvement and engagement is a key priority at Ongo Homes.
-We use a wide range of ways to communicate with residents to address their diverse needs and preferences:

-- Digitally (including social media, website, text, MyHome App, e-mail)

-- Face to face

-- Over the phone

-- Resident meetings / focus groups

-- Letter drops

-- Notice boards in communal areas - Neighbourhood events - 5.3.2 Building safety information will be provided through a variety of means to residents living in the high-risk buildings, making sure the diverse needs and requirements are taken into account.
+We use a wide range of ways to communicate with residents to address their diverse needs and preferences: - Digitally (including social media, website, text, MyHome App, e-mail) - Face to face - Over the phone - Resident meetings / focus groups - Letter drops - Notice boards in communal areas - Neighbourhood events - 5.3.2 Building safety information will be provided through a variety of means to residents living in Ongo's buildings, making sure the diverse needs and requirements are taken into account.
 Where there is a need, all the information relating to building safety can be shared with residents' family / advocates. - 5.3.3 Where a significant issue is identified, affecting the safety of residents, Ongo Homes will make sure this is communicated effectively with all residents and appropriate updates provided when required as to the resolution of the issue.
 This may be in the form of a resident meeting, a letter-drop, information being made available through social media channels, our website or direct texts or e-mails to residents.
 Specifics are detailed in the supplementary strategic plans for each building. - 5.3.4 Each building will have a fire action notice in place.
 This explains the fire evacuations strategy that is in place for that particular building in the event of a fire. - 5.3.5 Ongo Homes will be pro-active in providing information relating to building safety to residents to ensure they understand the protective measures that are in place to keep their building safe. - 5.3.6 All information provided will be relevant and in a format that can be understood by residents.
-This could mean providing the information in different formats, for example for those who do not speak English or who have visual impairments. - 5.3.7 As standard across Ongo Homes' high-risk residential buildings, we will provide: - Fire Evacuation Notices - Information on Fire Doors - 5.3.8 Residents can request additional and / or more detailed information about the safety measures in their building if they wish.
+This could mean providing the information in different formats, for example for those who do not speak English or who have visual impairments. - 5.3.7 As standard across Ongo Homes' high-risk residential buildings, we will provide: - Fire Evacuation Notices - Information on Fire Doors

+- Publish the Fire Risk Assessment on our website - 5.3.8 Residents can request additional and / or more detailed information about the safety measures in their building if they wish.
 We will implement a process for requests for information in line with legislation and regulation as guidance becomes available.
-The request for information may include (but is not limited to): - Full, current and historical fire risk assessments - Outcome of building safety inspection checks - Inspection and testing information (for lifts, alarm systems, sprinkler systems) - Details of preventative measures in place - Fire protection measures in place - Information on the maintenance of fire safety systems - Structural assessments of the building (where available) - 5.3.9 Safety information will be provided when residents move into their homes and annually thereafter.
+The request for information may include (but is not limited to): - Full, current and historical fire risk assessments - Outcome of building safety inspection checks - Inspection and testing information (for lifts, alarm systems, sprinkler systems) - Details of any preventative measures in place - Fire protection measures in place - Information on the maintenance of fire safety systems - Structural assessments of the building (where available) - 5.3.9 Safety information will be provided when residents move into their homes and annually thereafter.
 All relevant information will be provided to the resident at sign-up.
-This includes fire evacuation information and fire door information.

-5.3.10 If residents have concerns about the safety of the building, they should contact Ongo Homes in their usual way and the issue will be responded to in the appropriate way.
+This includes fire evacuation information and fire door information. - 5.3.10 If residents have concerns about the safety of the building, they should contact Ongo Homes using their preferred method of contact and this will be directed to the relevent member of the Building Compliance Team for their review and action.

-5.4 Resident and landlord responsibilities
+5.4 Landlord responsibilities